 The paper proceeds as follows.
 The next section uses empirical and constructed numerical examples to illustrate the use of ARMA models and spectral analysis in the detection of cycles and their shared inability to deal with irregular and transient cycles.
 We will show that this inability does not extend to wavelet analysis.
 Following that section, we present the three basic tools in wavelet analysis: the wavelet power spectrum, cross-wavelets, and phase-differences.
 Equiped with these tools, we will develop two applications to real world political time-series data.
 The first is the analysis of presidential and congressional election returns in the United States from 1854 to 2008.
 The second application of wavelet analysis concerns the severity of major power wars from 1495 to 1975, using well-established data in the literature (Levy 1983; Goldstein 1988).
 In the last section, we sketch a research agenda in political science where the use of wavelet analysis may shed light on important empirical and theoretical discussions.
-In the online appendix, we provide the mathematical details of the most relevant theoretical results, discuss some of the implementation choices and briefly describe our Wavelet toolbox.
+In the appendix, we describe how to computationaly implement the wavelet tools.

-Why Do We Need Wavelet Analysis?
+2 Why Do We Need Wavelet Analysis?

 In order to understand why we need wavelet analysis, we can start with a basic and very familiar example: the presidential vote in the United States, and how it can be modeled as a second order autoregressive process.
 Norpoth (1995) argued that the two-term limit rule, respected by all presidents but one and enshrined since 1951 in the 22nd amendment, has allowed majority parties to reap the advantages of incumbency after a first term is completed while saving minority parties from being forced to challenge an incumbent president in the subsequent election.
 This results in a regular electoral cycle.
-Norpoth estimated the following model for the Republican presidential share of the vote from 1860 to 1992:
+Norpoth estimated the following model for the Republican presidential share of the vote from 1860 to 1992:3